adikabintang/kolor-di-dinding/networking/ospf.md

 R1 ----- R2 --x--R3
 ```

-Before R2-R3 is broken, R2 knows it can go to R3 with cost of 1 and R1 to R3 with cost of 2.
+Before R2-R3 is broken, R2 knows it can go to R3 with a cost of 1 and R1 to R3 with a cost of 2.
 Then, R2-R3 is down.
-Before R2 advertises this, R2 receives an advertisement from R1 saying that R1 knows how to get to R3 with cost of 2.
-Since R2-R1's cost is 1, R2 will think that it can go to R3 with cost of 3 via R1.
+Before R2 advertises this, R2 receives an advertisement from R1 saying that R1 knows how to get to R3 with a cost of 2.
+Since R2-R1's cost is 1, R2 will think that it can go to R3 with a cost of 3 via R1.
 Then, R2 advertises R2-R3 cost is 3 to R1.
 And it continues to infinity.

 ### Mitigation

 1. Route poisoning: telling all nodes *immediately* when a link is down that the link is down.
 How to tell?
-In RIP, the max hop count is 15, so just tell that the failed link hop count to 16.
+In RIP, the max hop count is 15, so just tell that the failed link hop count to 16, which will invalidate the route.
 2. **Split horizon**: prevents loop by prohibiting a router from advertising a route back onto the interface from which the route was learned.
-S on the example above, R1 does not advertise the route to R3 to R2.
+So on the example above, R1 does not advertise the route to R1-R3 to R2 because R1 learned the R1-R3 route from R2.

 RIP combines route poisonong, split horizon, and holddown timer.
 Holddown timer starts when the link is down.
 When the timer is still running, all advertisement about the link to the router is ignored, unless if it comes from the router that used to be down.